Select to Think: Unlocking SLM Potential with Local Sufficiency

 \subsection{RQ3: Distillation efficacy}

 \textbf{RQ3.1: How accurately does the distilled selector replicate the teacher's preferences?} As shown in \cref{tab:rank_acc}, the selector achieves a robust Agree@1 of 68\%.
 This high alignment proves that the student has successfully internalized the teacher's judgment, directly driving the performance gains observed in \cref{tab:main}.
 In addition, confidence statistics reveal a similar corrective dynamic as in \cref{fig:prob_gap}: the selector typically rescues tokens with low SLM probability but high LLM certainty, effectively recovering valid reasoning paths that were underestimated by the greedy decoding.
-To further examine the alignment between predicted scores and teacher ranks, we present \cref{fig:violin}, which reveals a sharp ``winner-takes-all" characteristic where the selector decisively isolates the top candidate while suppressing sub-optimal ones.
+To further examine the alignment between predicted scores and teacher ranks, we present \cref{fig:violin}, which reveals a ``winner-takes-all" characteristic where the selector decisively isolates the top candidate while suppressing sub-optimal ones.

+Beyond the Qwen family, the learned selection behavior also transfers to Llama-3.x: using Llama-3.2-1B-Instruct as the SLM and Llama-3.1-8B-Instruct as the LLM teacher, the full \textsc{S2T-Local} pipeline consistently improves over greedy decoding across evaluated benchmarks; detailed results are provided in \cref{app:llama_training}.

 \textbf{RQ3.2: Can the selection capability generalize to OOD tasks?} Remarkably, despite being trained exclusively on the MATH dataset, the distilled selector demonstrates robust generalization, achieving high accuracy across OOD benchmarks, as shown in \cref{tab:main}.
-For a comprehensive analysis across 0.5B models and additional tasks, please refer to \cref{tab:rank_acc_x} in the Appendix.
+See \cref{tab:rank_acc_x} for a comprehensive analysis across 0.5B models and additional tasks.

 \textbf{RQ3.3: What is the computational overhead of \textsc{S2T-Local}?} The inference process augments standard SLM decoding with a lightweight projection for trigger evaluation.
 Upon triggering, the SLM generates and scores the candidate set $\mathcal{C}_t$; thus, the additional computational cost is dominated by these sparse interventions.
-As quantified by the average token count and wall-clock time in \cref{tab:efficiency}, \textsc{S2T} achieves substantial speedups, validating its efficiency against intensive baselines.
+As quantified by the average token count and wall-clock time in \cref{tab:efficiency}, \textsc{S2T-Local} achieves substantial speedups, validating its efficiency against intensive baselines.
 Detailed comparisons are provided in \cref{tab:ex_efficiency} and \cref{tab:efficiency_k_tau}.